Sounds crazy, right?

 The point I’m trying to make is…

-I believe that it’s 100% possible for a beginner to do this.
+I believe that it’s 100% possible for beginners to do this.
 You just need a desire to learn and the commitment to apply what you learn.

 It’s also worth mentioning that this wasn’t some “get-rich” scheme.
 It required work, patience, and diligence.